Delayed Bidirectional Alignment via Disentangled Audio Semantics for Audio-Visual Segmentation: Method

-Here $W_{Q/K/V} \in \mathbb{R}^{d\times d}$ are projection layers, $\gamma$ is a hyper-parameter, and $\operatorname{LN}$ denotes layer normalization. $Q$ denotes the bank-grounded audio queries.
-This process aligns each query with its most relevant prototype anchor that encapsulates class-wise prior knowledge.
+where $W_{Q/K/V} \in \mathbb{R}^{d\times d}$ are projection layers, $\gamma$ is a scaling factor, and $\operatorname{LN}$ denotes layer normalization.
+This process anchors each query to its most relevant semantic prototype, injecting class-aware prior knowledge while preserving query diversity. $Q$ denotes the final bank-grounded audio queries used for alignment.